German government backs 'electronics you can trust'

 She issued a call for applications for a second tranche of 20 million euros.
 Overall, Chancellor Angela Merkel’s government has earmarked 400 million euros to back research and development in microelectronics.

-Although the sums pale by comparison with the amount China and the United States are ploughing into electronics R&D, the programme symbolises Germany’s preference for pragmatic problem solving over political posturing in the trade arena.
+Although the sums pale in comparison with the amount China and the United States are ploughing into electronics R&D, the programme symbolises Germany’s preference for pragmatic problem solving over political posturing in the trade arena.

+“We need the entire value chain - from chip design through to semiconductor production,” said Gunther Kegel, president of Germany’s VDE electronics industry group.

-Reporting by Andreas Rinke; Writing by Douglas Busvine; Editing by Madeline Chambers
+Reporting by Andreas Rinke; Writing by Douglas Busvine; Editing by Madeline Chambers, Kirsten Donovan